 The Donald Cook Scholarship: The Cook Family Foundation was established by Donald Cook, a 1924 graduate of the University of Michigan.
 In his honor, the University annually awards a four-year scholarship (amount varies based on need) to a student from the Shiawassee region who is enrolled in the UM College of Literature, Science & the Arts (LS&A) in Ann Arbor.
 Financial need is considered in awarding this scholarship.
 Any scholarship applicant from the Shiawassee County area who has applied to the LS&A school in Ann Arbor is automatically considered for this award.

-- Academic success in high school
+• Academic success in high school

-- Leadership
+• Leadership

-- Promise for future success
+• Promise for future success

-Students are nominated for this scholarship program, based on their GPA and SAT scores.
+for this scholarship program, based on their GPA and SAT scores.
 Nominated students will be contacted by the Foundation in the late summer before their senior year.
-Applications are then reviewed by a committee which selects five finalists and are then invited for personal interviews.
+(If you were not nominated, and want to be considered, please fill out our application HERE and note your SAT and/or ACT score as well as your GPA.)

-- Applications deadline: November 1
+• Applications deadline: November 1

-- Award notification: late January
+• Award notification: late January

-University of Michigan Admission Process: The Foundation provides all interested students with assistance in the admission process.
+The Foundation provides all interested students with assistance in the admission process.
 When possible, we try to arrange for visits to UM campuses.
 We also provide online and virtual connections to UM resources.
-Applicants are encouraged to contact Bruce Cook.
+Applicants are encouraged to contact Yvette Collard or Tom Cook.
 We are happy to discuss college searches, the UM admission process, and scholarship opportunities with students and their parents.
 We work closely with high school counselors and UM officials.
 Our goal is to help any interested student find a way to a University of Michigan degree; there are several pathways.

 UM Scholarships and Financial Aid: The University of Michigan provides more need-based financial aid than any other college or university in the State.
-For students whose families earn less than $65,000 and have assets of less than $50,000 the University promises four years of free tuition with the Go Blue Guarantee at any of its three campuses.
+For students whose families earn less than $75,000 and have assets of less than $60,000 the University promises four years of free tuition with the Go Blue Guarantee at any of its three campuses.
 UM also provides financial assistance to many needy students with higher incomes.
 Michigan residents who complete the FAFSA (Free Application for Federal Student Aid) and the CSS Profile are promised financial assistance to make up the difference between their demonstrated need and the cost of attendance.
 In addition, applicants will become eligible for many of the substantial U of M merit-based scholarships as well.
 Each year many Shiawassee area students receive merit other scholarships from UM and/or significant financial aid awards that make the University of Michigan affordable.
 For all students, Money Magazine ranks UM as the top public university on its list of Best Value schools because of its in-state tuition discount, generous financial aid, and economic success of its graduates.

 Recognition: We are proud of student success and accomplishments.
 The Cook Family Foundation presents its scholarships in person at high school honors events.
 Enrolled UM students are also recognized at our annual U of M Scholarship Awards event(s) each year.